s-thora/15-Puzzle-Game/README.md

 ### Dependencies

-- [expressjs] - The server for handling and routing HTTP requests
+- [express.js] - The server for handling and routing HTTP requests
-- [socket\.io] - The library for real-time, bidirectional and event-based communication.
+- [socket.io] - The library for real-time, bidirectional and event-based communication.

 ### Node installation